MicrosoftDocs/dynamics365smb-docs/financials/ui-work-general-journals.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 05/30/2017
+ms.date: 06/15/2017
 ms.author: sgroespe

 ---
 # Working with General Journals
+Most financial transactions are posted to the general ledger through dedicated business documents, such as purchase invoices and sales orders.
+For business activities that are not represented by a document in [!INCLUDE[d365fin](includes/d365fin_md.md)], such as smaller expenses or cash receipts, you can create the related transactions by posting journal lines in the **General Journal** window.
+For more information, see [How to: Post Transactions Directly to the General Ledger](finance-how-post-transactions-directly.md).

+For example, you can post employees' expenditure of own money on business-related expenses, for later reimbursement.
+For more information, see [How to: Record and Reimburse Employees' Expenses](finance-record-employee-expense-and reimburse.md).

-You use general journals to post financial transactions to general ledger accounts and other accounts, such as bank, customer, and vendor accounts.
+You use general journals to post financial transactions directly to general ledger accounts and other accounts, such as bank, customer, vendor, and employee accounts.
 Posting with a general journal always creates entries on general ledger accounts.
 This is true even when, for example, you post a journal line to a customer account, because an entry is posted to a general ledger receivables account through a posting group.

-> [!NOTE]
->   The **Payment Journal** window is based on the general journal, but is adapted to the purpose of posting payments to vendors or employees.
-For more information, see [Make Payments](payables-make-payments.md).
-The same applies to the **Cash Receipt Journal** window, which is adapted to posting incoming payments.
-For more information, see [How to: Reconcile Customer Payments Manually](receivables-how-apply-sales-transactions-manually.md).

 The information that you enter in a journal is temporary and can be changed while it is in the journal.
 When you post the journal, the information is transferred to entries on individual accounts, where it cannot be changed.
 You can, however, unapply posted entries, and you can post reversing or correcting entries.
+For more information, see [How to: Reverse Journal Posting](finance-how-reverse-journal-posting.md).

-## Journal templates and batches
+## Using Journal Templates and Batches
 There are several general journal templates.
-Each journal template is represented by a dedicated window with particular functions and the fields that are required to support those functions, such as the **Payment Reconciliation Journal** window to process bank payments and the **Payment Journal** window to pay your vendors.
+Each journal template is represented by a dedicated window with particular functions and the fields that are required to support those functions, such as the **Payment Reconciliation Journal** window to process bank payments and the **Payment Journal** window to pay your vendors or reimburse your employees.
+For more information, see [Make Payments](payables-make-payments.md) and [How to: Reconcile Customer Payments Manually](receivables-how-apply-sales-transactions-manually.md).

-> [!NOTE]
->   If you export payment files to your bank from the payment journal, you must select the **Allow Payment Export** check box for the journal batch in question in the **General Journal Batches** window.
-For more information, see [How to: Export Payments to a Bank File](payables-how-export-payments-bank-file.md).

 For each journal template, you can set up your own personal journal as a journal batch.
 For example, you can define your own journal batch for the payment journal that has your personal layout and settings.
+The following tip is an example of how to personalize a journal.

+> [!TIP]
-An example of a personal setting that you can define on your general journal batch is to have the system help you fill amount fields.
-If you select the **Suggest Balancing Amount** check box on the line for your batch in the **General Journal Batches** window, then the **Amount** field on, for example, general journal lines for the same document number is automatically prefilled with the value that is required to balance the document.
+> If you select the **Suggest Balancing Amount** check box on the line for your batch in the **General Journal Batches** window, then the **Amount** field on, for example, general journal lines for the same document number is automatically prefilled with the value that is required to balance the document.
 For more information, see [Letting [!INCLUDE[d365fin](includes/d365fin_md.md)] Suggest Values](ui-let-system-suggest-values.md).

-## Main accounts and balancing accounts
+## Understanding Main Accounts and Balancing Accounts
 If you have set up default balancing accounts for the journal batches, the balancing account will be filled in automatically when you fill in the **Account No.** field.
 Otherwise, fill in both the **Account No.** field and the **Bal.
 Account No.** field manually.
 A positive amount in the **Amount** field is debited to the main account and credited to the balancing account.
 A negative amount is credited to the main account and debited to the balancing account.

 > [!NOTE]
 >   VAT is calculated separately for the main account and the balancing account, so they can use different VAT percentage rates.

-## Recurring journals
+## Working with Recurring journals
 A recurring journal is a general journal with specific fields for managing transactions that you post frequently with few or no changes.
 Using these fields for recurring transactions, you can post both fixed and variable amounts.
 You can also specify automatic reversal entries for the day after the posting date and use allocation keys with the recurring entries.

-## Standard Journals
+## Working with Standard Journals
 When you have created journal lines which you know you are likely to create again later, you can save them as a standard journal before you post the journal.
 This functionality applies to item journals and general journals.

 > [!NOTE]